geekitude/dokuwiki-template-colormag/README.md

 * **dark** ([ ]) : switch to dark color skin
 * **licensevisual** (*badge*) : select license image between a small button, larger badge or nothing
 * **print** (*siteheader,docinfo,sitefooter,hrefs*) : a few elements you can choose to print or not (*hrefs* is about adding target url to as subscript to all external links)

+## About

+### Social network links

+Copy `dokuwiki/lib/tpl/colormag/debug/social.local.conf` file to `dokuwiki/conf` folder and adapt it to your needs.

+You can add new lines for social networks that are not in the list yet.
+Note that the name must be lower case and contain no special characters (spaces must be replaced by underscores), `my_network` is a valid example.

+As for other SVG glyphs, you can put your own SVG files in `conf/svg` folder as long as it is named exactly like corresponding target network in configuration file.

+:bulb: you can add `<title>` tag within your SVG files to add a custom tooltip on hover.